grimmer0125/slatejs-exp/README.md

 **test**
 1. open two tabs
-2. move cursor and click somewhere in the content in the 1st table
+2. move cursor and click somewhere in the content in the 1st tab
 3. 2nd tab will show the cursor information of 1st tab (user)

 ## Production